-- Formulation of problems, preparation of research design, data collection and analysis, reporting and the discussion of research results and scientific integrity (Methodological/statistical knowledge). - Theories and insights in the field of education and learning, and of the main educational visions and theories, at individual and organisational level, complemented by knowledge and insight into trends in philosophy of science and ethical issues (Content-based educational knowledge).
-The content-based educational knowledge of the graduate is characterised by knowledge and insight about: - o theories of expertise; - o theories of learning; - o theories of teaching and instruction; - o theories of assessment and evaluation (De Corte, 200012) and - o theories of organisational development (Austin & Bartunak, 201213).
+- Formulation of problems, preparation of research design, data collection and analysis, reporting and the discussion of research results and scientific integrity (Methodological/statistical knowledge).

+- Theories and insights in the field of education and learning, and of the main educational visions and theories, at individual and organisational level, complemented by knowledge and insight into trends in philosophy of science and ethical issues (Content-based educational knowledge).
+The content-based educational knowledge of the graduate is characterised by knowledge and insight about:

+- theories of expertise;

+- theories of learning;

+- theories of teaching and instruction;

+- o theories of assessment and evaluation 13 and

+- o theories of organisational development .